dgarage/NDLC/README.md

 And thanks to those who are working on a specification which will make it possible for several implementation to talk to each other and who helped me Thibaut Le Guilly, Ben Carman, Chris Stewart, Ichiro Kuwahara.

-Thanks to all, I could focus solely on the making those idea real rather than research and protocol design.
+Thanks to all, I could focus solely on development rather than research and protocol design.

 ## Licence